SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 as seen in the ``incrementBy`` method from the ``Counter`` class above.
 This enables the method to be read as a sentence when it is called.
-Swift makes this established method naming convention easy to write by using a different default approach for method parameters.
+Swift makes this established method naming convention easy to write by using a different default approach for method parameters than it uses for function parameters.

 Specifically, Swift considers the *first* parameter name in a method to be a local parameter name by default,